Batteries for Electrification is 300TWh according to Elon Musk

 Increasing Capacity Number

-In 2020 at Battery Day, Musk said 10 TWh of production is needed for 10 to 15 years for the world grid to transition to all-electric.
+In 2020 at Battery Day, Musk suggested that 10 TWh of production is need per year, and for 10 to 15 years.
+Building more factories will enable transition to all-electric transportation and grid storage.
 He explained how present-day batteries are simply too small and costly to provide 20 TW per year.
 Current Tesla production is now about 1TWh (2022) with Gigatexas and GigaBerlin coming online in 2022.

-Battery gigafactories are about 3,000 GWh of production planned or in construction.
+Announced battery gigafactories capacity exceed 3,000 GWh of production planned or in construction.
 See the numbers here, and for USA China or Europe.

 Increasing Grid Scale Battery Capacity